 MICHAEL BALLACK – BAYERN MUNICH TO CHELSEA

 Michael Ballack had been pulling up trees in the Bundesliga and attracting global interest.
 Ballack had just completed a domestic league and cup double in two consecutive years for Munich.
 A feat which had other European giants purring at the thought of landing the twenty-nine-year-old at the end of his contract.

-Despite Chelsea’s free-spending habits with the arrival of Roman Abramovich, Bayern Munich’s German international captain touched down in the nation’s capital on a free.
+Despite Chelsea’s free-spending habits with the arrival of Roman Abramovich, Bayern Munich’s German international captain touched down in the nation’s capital free of charge.
 José Mourinho’s first signing at Stamford Bridge was an astute one at that.

 It was the Premier League that gained a new superstar as he signed a three-year deal.
 Frank Lampard, Michael Essien, and Claude Makelele awaited Ballack’s arrival in Chelsea’s midfield.

 Mourinho’s signing added a proven winner to the Chelsea ranks.
 At the commencement of his four-year stay in London, Ballack had added a League Cup, three FA Cups and a Premier League title to his collection.
-Not bad as far as free transfers go, right?
+Not bad as far as free transfers go.